Marbled buttercream is a popular cake decorating technique lately and I love how easy it is to create with a few simple steps!

-I’ve seen this done successfully with strips of parchment paper also, but I prefer acetate because it is more stiff and as an added bonus, it is clear so that you can see what your marbled buttercream is going to look like before actually attaching it to the cake!
+I've seen marbled buttercream created successfully with strips of parchment paper also, but I prefer acetate because it is more stiff and as an added bonus, it is clear so that you can see what your marbled buttercream is going to look like before actually attaching it to the cake!

 If you've ever made a chocolate/candy coating collar for your cakes using acetate or parchment, this technique is almost identical, but easier thanks to the thicker consistency and more forgiving qualities of buttercream ;0)